 I think that everyone understands by now how leverage can be used irresponsibly as there are dozens of books and articles that attempt to demonize the entire industry of leveraged products.
 I think that it is important as a successful saver and investor to speak up about how I use these products responsibly to actually reduce my risk profile.

-Finally, the responsible way to use leverage is to hedge investments rather than to amplify them.
-For instance, if the market takes a sudden sharp downturn because of some random geopolitical issue and I have extra cash to invest because I am a prudent saver; I can use a levered product in this situation to actually reduce my risk.
+Additionally, the responsible way to use leverage is to hedge investments rather than to amplify them.
+For instance, if the market takes a sudden sharp downturn because of some random geopolitical issue and I have extra cash to invest because I am a prudent saver; I can use a leveraged product in this situation to actually reduce my risk.

 Is there a case for buying and holding leveraged ETFs?

 No doubt that this statement will be offensive to many journalists and investors alike who are 100% convinced that leveraged ETFs are horrible investments due to their seemingly unpredictable nature.
 I think it is more of a situation that they are just not very well understood and just like many things that people don't understand the immediate reaction is almost always negative.

 Here is where the misunderstanding comes from.
 Embedded within an investment in a leveraged fund is an investment in volatility or rather inverse volatility.
 I can assure you that among the option investing community buying or selling levels of volatility is just as normal and regular as buying shares of Apple or Facebook.
 What you get with your leveraged investment is an exposure that will perform better in an environment where volatility is falling and perform worse in an environment where volatility is rising.
 So when choosing these investments it is important to have a general opinion regarding future market volatility.